-IP TAKE: Rockefeller does not have a specific creative writing grantmaking program, per se, but it does offer one program for academic writers and one for literary writers.
-Both are quite competitive.
-Note: Rockefeller administers their writer's residencies through the Bellagio Center, so grantseekers should make sure to use the proper application, as it is different from their general grant applications.
+IP TAKE: Rockefeller does not have a specific creative writing grantmaking program, but it offers a program for academic writers and one for literary writers.
+Both are competitive.
+Note that Rockefeller administers their writer's residencies through the Bellagio Center, so grantseekers should make sure to use the proper application, as it is different from their general grant applications.

 PROFILE: Founded in 1913 by John D. Rockefeller and his son, the Rockefeller Foundation seeks “to promote the well-being of humanity throughout the world.”
 It funds creative and academic writing through its Writer’s Residency, a two to four week program at the Bellagio Center, which is open to collaborative residencies of up to four people working on the same project.

 Its Academic Writer's Residency Program supports academic writers whose work contributes to "the well-being of humanity or in some way connects with the Rockefeller Foundation’s focus areas: advance health; revalue ecosystems; secure livelihoods; and transform cities."